 - determine a rate in the dollar (rate in the dollar = required rate revenue ÷ by total rateable property valuations)

 - apply the rate in the dollar to an individual property valuation to determine a property’s rate bill.
 (Property rate bill = rate in the dollar × individual property CIV)

 Waste services charge

 We set this charge to cover the costs of all waste services, including collecting your bins.

 This charge also includes the Victorian Government’s landfill levy, which covers the cost of disposing waste into landfill.
-This levy will increase from January 2021.
+This levy is increasing significantly.

 Fire Services Property levy

-We collect the Fire Services Property Levy in your rates bill on behalf of the Victorian Government to fund Fire Rescue Victoria and the Country Fire Authority.
+We collect the Fire Services Property Levy in your rates bill on behalf of the Victorian Government to fund Fire Rescue Victoria and the Country Fire Authority (CFA).